jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

     integrity for the keys.

-- **Certificate compromise.** Public keys used during authentication are often exchanged in certificates issued by a certificate authority (CA).
-A real threat exists if the issuing CA is compromised or if the registration system, persons, or process are used to obtain an unauthorized certificate in the name of a legitimate entity to compromise the clients.
+- **Certificate compromise.** Public keys used during authentication are often exchanged in certificates issued by CA. A real threat exists if the issuing CA is compromised or if the registration system, persons, or process are used to obtain an unauthorized certificate in the name of a legitimate entity to compromise the clients.

-- **Handshake data replay.** Parties to cryptographically protected communications exchange keys use protocols often called "handshakes," which often include multiple steps.
+- **Handshake data replay.** Parties to cryptographically protected communications like TLS exchange keys use protocols often called "handshakes," which often include multiple steps.
 TLS 1.3 allows the client to send data (known as 0-RTT data) in the first flight of a handshake with a server that previously connected to the client.
-Replayable 0-RTT data presents several security threats to TLS-using applications unless those applications are specifically engineered to be safe under replay (minimally, this means idempotent, but could require stronger conditions, such as constant-time response).
+Replayable 0-RTT data presents several security threats to TLS-using applications unless those applications are specifically engineered to be safe under replay (minimally, an HTTP method that is idempotent, but could require stronger conditions, such as constant-time response).
 Many applications do not allow 0-RTT to avoid the replay concern (e.g., draft-ietf-netconf-over-tls13).

-- **Potential attacks include**:
+- **Potential attacks on the security of information that TLS mechanisms protect include**:

   - Duplicating actions that cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site